Dynamic Facility Location under Cumulative Customer Demand: Mathematical Models

-\paragraph{Penalties for Unmet Demand.} The provider may need to account for penalties when the spawning demand $d^{t}_{j}$ of customer $j$ is not satisfied at time period $t$, but rather in future time periods $t + 1, \ldots, T$ (\eg, late-service fines charged by the government institutions or price discounts offered as customer service) or not at all.
+The provider may need to account for penalties when the spawning demand $d^{t}_{j}$ of customer $j$ is not satisfied at time period $t$, but rather in future time periods $t + 1, \ldots, T$ (\eg, late-service fines charged by the government institutions or price discounts offered as customer service) or not at all.
+In this sense, we remark that the DIF can readily account for several penalty structures by changing the formula to compute coefficients $G^{\ell{}t}_{ij}$.
+This includes complex nonlinear penalty functions, as long as they can be precomputed based on arguments $i$, $j$, $\ell{}$, $t$.
+The SIF, however, requires structural changes of the formulation tailored to each specific penalty function (\eg, additional variables and constraints) to achieve the same goal.
 For example, consider the case where the provider pays $p_{j} \in \mathbb{R}^{+}$ per demand of customer $j$ that is not served as soon as it appears.
-In the DI Formulation, we can compute coefficients $G^{\ell{}t}_{ij}$ as $G^{\ell{}t}_{ij} = r_{i} D^{\ell{}t}_{j} - \sum_{\substack{s \in \mathcal{T}: \\ s > \ell{} \\ \ell{} < t}} p_{j} d^{s}_{j}$ to account for penalties of customer $j$ between time periods $\ell{}$ and $t$.
-In the SI Formulation, we need to add the sum $- \sum_{t \in \mathcal{T}} \sum_{j \in \mathcal{J}} p_{j} d^{t}_{j} (1 - \sum_{i \in \mathcal{I}} x^{t}_{ij})$ to Objective Function~\eqref{eq:nonlinear-dflp-ccd-obj}.
+In the DIF, we can compute coefficients $G^{\ell{}t}_{ij}$ as $G^{\ell{}t}_{ij} = r_{i} D^{\ell{}t}_{j} - \sum_{\substack{s \in \mathcal{T}: \\ s > \ell{} \\ \ell{} < t}} p_{j} d^{s}_{j}$ to account for penalties of customer $j$ between time periods $\ell{}$ and $t$.
+In the SIF, we need to add the sum $- \sum_{t \in \mathcal{T}} \sum_{j \in \mathcal{J}} p_{j} d^{t}_{j} (1 - \sum_{i \in \mathcal{I}} x^{t}_{ij})$ to Objective Function~\eqref{eq:nonlinear-dflp-ccd-obj}.
 Note that these changes do not affect the strength of the formulations, so Theorem~\ref{thm:tightness} still holds.
 On the other hand, some positive theoretical results might not hold under penalties (namely, the approximation guarantees and the polynomial case further discussed in Section~\ref{sec:complexity}).
-We remark that the DI Formulation is easier to adapt than the SI Formulation for other penalty structures --- the former requires a different formula for general coefficients $G^{\ell{}}_{ij}$, whereas the latter may need additional variables and constraints.